frank038/XWM-X-window-manager/README.md

 - xdotool
 - xterm
 - xfonts (font lucida is used)
-- python3-pil (optional - for screenshot); the screenshot will be saved in the user home dir.
+- python3-pil (optional - for screenshot)
 Very minimal:
 - close button (the red one)
 - maximize button (the green one)